mcdobr01/ECommerce_with_Kafka_and_MongoDB/README.md

 These 2 projects were done to explore the differences between MongoDB and PostgreSQL for
 1. A comparison of implementation from a developer's POV
-2. A quick and dirty performance comparison, how long does it take to process 10,000 orders through thie defined flow and into the database?
+2. A quick and dirty performance comparison, how long does it take to process 10,000 orders through the defined flow and into the database?